National Weather Service United States Department of Commerce

 River and Lake Ice Conditions

 Monthly average streamflow was average to above average across the central and northern Sandhills, including the Niobrara, Elkhorn and Loup River Basins.
 Average to much below average streamflow was indicated across the southeast panhandle and southwest Nebraska, including the Platte River Basin, and Frenchman Creek Basin.
-Lakes and rivers were currently ice free.
+Lakes and rivers were currently frozen.

 Monthly Average Streamflow